akpizutti/hackerrank-cpp/README.md

 # hackerrank-cpp
-Solutions to C++ problems from HackerRank
+Solutions to C++ challenges from HackerRank